kmanche4675/Database-Systems-Project/README.md

 ## Setup Instructions

 The following steps are required to initialize the database and application environment using **SQLite** and **Python 3**.
-Please ensure the sqlite3.exe is inside of the main directory or the project will not work
+Ensure SQLite is installed and accessible from your PATH, or place sqlite3.exe in the project root.

 ### Clone the Repo
 ```bash